 Wildlife sightings here are good all year, in the dry season some of the herds of buffalo in the area consist of more than 2000 animals.
 There are numbers of predators including lion, leopard, cheetah and wild dog and the birding is excellent.

 Guests here can book an optional elephant interaction activity which takes about 4 hours in the morning, walking and interacting with these semi- habituated elephants.
 There is a maximum of 10 guests at a time on these activities and they end with a picnic bush lunch, accompanied by the elephants!
 Doug and Sandy Groves run this Botswana based operation, known as 'Grey Matters' and are committed to the conservation and education of this endangered species.
-The three elephants (Jabu, Thembe and Morula) were rescued from a culling operation that left them orphans.
+The two elephants (Jabu and Morula) were rescued from a culling operation that left them orphans.
 Guests are invited to touch and learn about these animals but they do not ride them.
 During your time with them you gain an understanding of the intelligence and habits of these magnificent creatures and their roles and relationships with humans.

 Open: Stanley’s Camp is open all year.